Harriet Taylor Mill: Own work

-Harriet began publishing her works when she was pregnant with her third child, Helen (who also went on to be a campaigner for women's rights, particularly regarding education and the vote).
+Taylor Mill began publishing her works when she was pregnant with her third child, Helen (who also went on to be a campaigner for women's rights, particularly regarding education and the vote).
 She provided a variety of literature for the Unitarian journal Monthly Repository and the Society for the Distribution of Useful Knowledge.
 Though she made many contributions over the years, little of her own work was published under her own name during her lifetime.
 She was the co-author of several newspaper articles on domestic violence published anonymously in the Morning Chronicle, Daily News, and Sunday Times in the 1840s.
 She read and commented on all the material produced by John Stuart Mill, who called her a valuable contributor to much of his work, especially On Liberty, which he later dedicated to her when it was published in 1859, a year after her death.
 She also contributed to Principles of Political Economy.

-Indeed, in his autobiography, Mill claimed Harriet as the joint author of most of the books and articles published under his name.
+Indeed, in his autobiography, Mill claimed Taylor Mill as the joint author of most of the books and articles published under his name.
 He added "when two persons have their thoughts and speculations completely in common it is of little consequence, in respect of the question of originality, which of them holds the pen".
 The debate about the nature and extent of her collaboration is ongoing.
 Few of Mill's friends were permitted to meet her.
 Thomas and Jane Carlyle, who were allowed to make her acquaintance, did not form a favourable opinion of her abilities.
 Thomas Carlyle described her as "full of unwise intellect, asking and re-asking stupid questions", while Jane considered her "A peculiarly affected and empty body".

 A letter written by Mill in 1854 suggests the attribution of credit goes both ways for her and John Stuart Mill; "I shall never be satisfied unless you allow our best book, the book which is to come, to have our two names on the title page.
 It ought to be so with everything I publish, for the better half of it all is yours".
 There is speculation that this indicates some reluctance on her part, even after her husband's death.
 Certainly, he was very reluctant that her name be linked with Mill's in public during his lifetime, even in a suggested dedication to Principles of Political Economy in 1848.
 However, this letter adds to the evidence from Mill's Autobiography and textual analysis of their pieces, that the two worked as a pair for much of their work.